 Diagnosis mainly include physical examination which confirm external piles.
 Proctoscopy is mainly done in case of suspected internal piles and rectal polyps.

 Homeopathy is one of the most popular holistic systems of medicine.
 The selection of remedy is based upon the theory of individualization and symptoms similarity by using holistic approach.
 This is the only way through which a state of complete health can be regained by removing all the sign and symptoms from which the patient is suffering.
 The aim of homeopathy is not only to treat piles but to address its underlying cause and individual susceptibility.
-As far as therapeutic medication is concerned, several remedies are available to treat piles that can be selected on the basis of cause, sensations and modalities of the complaints.
+As far as therapeutic medication is concerned, several remedies are available for Homeopathy for piles treatment that can be selected on the basis of cause, sensations and modalities of the complaints.
 For individualized remedy selection and treatment, the patient should consult a qualified homeopathic doctor in person.
 There are following remedies which are helpful in the treatment of piles:

 Aesculus Hip. – abdominal plethora; throbbing deep in abdomen, particularly in hypogastric region; piles, bleeding or not, with feeling of dryness in rectum; as though little sticks or splinters were pricking the folds of the mucus membrane; weak feeling at sacro-iliac symphysis; though the legs were about to give out, worse by stooping forward and when walking; aching between shoulders; desire to strain at stool for a long time, pain shoot up the rectum; from the tumors, with lameness and aching in back, purple piles; depressed and irritable.
 Dark red congestion of fauces, with dryness and soreness, from abdominal plethora.